In Python, when an error occurs, an exception is raised. Exceptions are objects that symbolize the error and contain information about it.

 # Code to execute if an exception occurs

-The try block is used to encapsulate the code that may generate an exception.
-Inside this block, the code that you want to execute and that could throw an exception is placed.
+The try block is used to encapsulate code that may generate an exception.
+Inside this block, you place the code you want to execute that could raise an exception.

 If no exception occurs, the program flow continues normally.
 If an exception occurs, the program flow is diverted to the except block.

-The except block is used to capture and handle exceptions that occur within the try block.
-Inside this block, the code that you want to execute in case an exception occurs is placed.
+The except block is used to catch and handle exceptions that occur within the try block.
+Inside this block, you place the code you want to execute in case an exception occurs.

 try: